microsoft/Check-GroupMembership/README.md

     ~~~

 4. In the [Windows PowerShell Credential Request] dialog box, enter your Office 365 Admin credentials.
 5. A CSV file will be created in the same directory where the script file is located.
-(If the issue is not found, the file will be empty.)
+(If the issues are not found, the file will be empty.)

 ## Prerequisites